DonTristras/Basically-CMS/README.md

 # Basically-CMS
-Basic Headless CMS for small Raspberry PI or any other small server
+Basic Headless CMS for Raspberry PI or any other small server